zilch-lang/zilch/README.md

 Obviously, this project is open-source, which means that *you* may be involved in the development!
 If you wish to have some features to be implemented, or even want to report a bug in the compile feel free to check out the [issues](https://github.com/zilch-lang/gzc/issues) to see if nobody already requested/reported it.
-If someone was faster than you, don't worry, you can also drop a :thumbs_up: on his issue to show that you may also be interested in this feature/want to see this bug resolved.
+If someone was faster than you, don't worry, you can also drop a :thumbsup: on their issue to show that you may also be interested in this feature/want to see this bug resolved.

 You may also fork this project and add your own code/features!
 However, the pull requests made may not always be accepted, depending on how relevant they are to the project.